Best Resene Interior Colours: Room-by-Room Guide

 Resene Rice Cake or Half Spanish White

-- Easy to keep looking clean between infrequent use
+• Easy to keep looking clean between rare use

 Finish Recommendation

-Resene SpaceCote Flat — Soft, non-reflective finish suits the restful bedroom environment.
-Low Sheen is acceptable if children are in the room and washability is a concern.
+Resene SpaceCote Flat.
+The soft, non-reflective finish suits a quiet bedroom.
+Low Sheen is fine if children are in the room and you want washability.

 Kitchens

-Kitchens need light, clean appearance, high durability for cooking splatters, and colours that look good under both natural and artificial light simultaneously.
+Kitchens need a light, clean look, real durability against cooking splatter, and colours that hold up under both daylight and artificial light at the same time.

 Wall Colours